 Generally, this risk may be mitigated by properly determining the appropriate mix of short-term and long-term investments based on the unitholder's liquidity requirements and constraints.

 The market liquidity of the investment is taken into consideration in the evaluation of investment outlets to make sure that there is a ready secondary market for the issue.
 The portfolio mix must be discussed with and agreed upon by the unitholders at the outset.
-The TBG, on behalf of the unitholders, undertakes an assessment of the unitholder's level of sophistication and considers the following factors in the creation of an investment portfolio: 1) specific needs and unique circumstances of the unitholder and/or beneficiaries; 2) basic characteristics of the unitholder's investment experience; and 3) financial constraints, risk tolerance, tax considerations and regulatory requirement.
+The TBG, on behalf of the unitholders, undertakes an assessment of the unitholder's level of sophistication and considers the following factors in the creation of an investment portfolio: 1) specific needs and unique circumstances of the unitholder and/or beneficiaries, 2) basic characteristics of the unitholder's investment experience; and 3) financial constraints, risk tolerance, tax considerations and regulatory requirements.
+Periodic stress testing is conducted to comply with regulatory requirement.